-Applicants applying to an Interdisciplinary Arts & Science major with 80 or more credits:
+Applicants applying to an Interdisciplinary Arts & Sciences major with 80 or more credits:

 - 3 years high school math (2 years algebra) or Intermediate Algebra in college.
-Minimum grade of 2.0 if taken in college. - Two years (high school) OR 10 quarter credits (college) of a single foreign language or through 102 with a passing grade. - English Composition (ten quarter credits) - Quantitative/Symbolic Reasoning (five quarter credits in Math or Logic).
+Minimum grade of 2.0 if taken in college. - 2 years (high school) OR 10 quarter credits (college) of a single foreign language or through 102 with a passing grade. - English Composition (10 quarter credits) - Quantitative/Symbolic Reasoning (5 quarter credits in Math or Logic).
 Does not apply to students who enrolled in college for the first time prior to Autumn Quarter, 1985. - 15 quarter credits in Natural World (NW) - 15 quarter credits in Visual, Literary, and Performing Arts (VLPA) - 15 quarter credits in Individuals and Societies (I&S)

-The following majors have additional admission prerequisites:: Law, Economics & Public Policy; Science, Technology & Society; Mathematical Thinking and Visualization; the BA in Environmental Studies and the BS in Environmental Science.
+The following majors have additional admission prerequisites: Interactive Media Design; Law, Economics & Public Policy; Science, Technology & Society; Mathematical Thinking & Visualization; the BA in Environmental Studies; the BS in Environmental Science and the BS in Earth System Science

-Applicants applying to an Interdisciplinary Arts and Sciences major with 45-79 credits:
+Applicants applying to an Interdisciplinary Arts & Sciences major with 45-79 credits: